 Malleability

-- Ability to be hammered or pressed into shape without breaking
+- Can be hammered or pressed into shape without breaking

 - Can be deformed under compressive stress